Respecting Human Rights

 Sexual harassment, power harassment, harassment due to pregnancy, childbirth, child/family care leave, etc., are within the scope of the definition of workplace harassment.
-Workplace harassment is a socially inappropriate act that not only violates the victim’s dignity as an employee but also hinders them from performing up to their full capabilities.
-We also deem workplace harassment to be a serious problem that undermines workplace order and performance.
+Workplace harassment is a socially inappropriate act that not only violates the victim's dignity as an employee but also hinders them from performing up to their full capabilities.
+We also deem workplace harassment to be a critical issue that undermines workplace order and performance.

 Nomura Group strives to prevent workplace harassment and to create workplace environments where people respect one another, and where each individual can demonstrate their full abilities and play an active role.